anuj-seth/anuj-seth.github.io/_drafts/railways-data-model.md

 (0 rows)

 ```
-What if we use null as the dummy value instead of midnight ?
-That seems like a reasonable compromise that will also simplify our queries.
+My first instinct, after cursing the person who decided to use midnight as the dummy value, is to use nulls for arrival at origin or departure from destination.
+A null seems like a very reasonable choice here.
 Before we can put nulls in these columns  we have to drop some constraints.
 ```
 ALTER TABLE train_stations ALTER COLUMN arrival_time DROP NOT NULL;